 But what you need to know is that Tru Hearing is not your only choice in some counties in Minnesota!

 Tru Hearing is not necessarily your only choice if you have a Blue Cross and Blue Shield Medicare Advantage Plan in the state of Minnesota.
-BCBS offer a choice to many of its Medicare Advantage Plan members of either seeing a Tru Hearing Provider or seeing the audiologist of their choice and have 55% percent of medically necessary hearing aids paid for by BCBS.
+BCBS offer a choice to many of its Medicare Advantage Plan members of either seeing a Tru Hearing Provider or seeing the audiologist of their choice and have a portion of medically necessary hearing aids paid for by BCBS.

 If you have questions please contact us or call Amy Swain Hearing Center at 866-801-7512.